A Bethlehem nursing home abuse lawyer can help protect your loved one when abuse or neglect occurs in a long-term care facility.

 The insurance company won’t always offer the settlement you deserve.
 You may need to go to court to seek justice in these circumstances.

 We’ll never make these decisions for you without your involvement.
-However, our team can help you address all the various tasks and decisions a case against a nursing home facility may involve.
+However, our team at Munley Law can help you address all the various tasks and decisions a case against a nursing home facility may involve.
 Call us today or contact us online to start working on your case.